zklim/aleo-deploy-workshop/README.md

 ```
 // Replace <project_name> with the name of your project.
 program <project_name>.aleo {
+    // Define a token struct with an owner and balance
     record Token {
         owner: address,
         balance: u32,
     }

+    // Define a mint transition that takes a balance and returns a token
     transition mint(balance: u32) -> Token {
         return Token {
             owner: self.caller,